Openscapes/documenting-things/README.md

 # Outline

 ## 2-min intro & signposting
+- Hook
-- Hi, I'm Julie Lowndes.
+- Let me back up, I'm Julie Lowndes.
 I'm a marine ecologist and I grew up professionally in the R and Open science communities over past 10 years.
 Shifted my career - Director of Openscapes.
 - Talking today about Documenting Things Openly for Future Us.
   - Things - could be code, teaching resources, how to organize files in your group
   - Future Us - mindset beyond you and your computer